ThinkDataEd/curriculum/docs/unit3/lesson19.md

     Participatory Sensing Campaign.

 ###**Lesson:**
-1. Display the class generated campaign information for the class the clearly see.
+1. Display the class generated campaign information for the class to clearly see.

 2. In teams, have students mock-implement the campaign they have created.
 They can do this by asking each other the survey questions to make sure they make sense/ will generate relevant